gambitproject/gambit/doc/developer.catalog.rst

    .. tip::

-      If the game visuals for extensive form games need some work and you aren't sure which settings to change in ``build_support/catalog/gtdraw_settings.yaml``, try loading the EFG in the DrawTree GUI and adjusting the layout there.
+      If the game visuals for extensive form games need some work and you aren't sure which settings to change in ``build_support/catalog/gtdraw_settings.yaml``, try loading the EFG in the gtdraw GUI and adjusting the layout there.
       There is an option to `download settings <https://www.gambit-project.org/gtdraw/gui/#exporting-and-reusing-settings>`_ which can be used in the Gambit catalog.

 5. **[Optional] Test your updates to the documentation locally:**